 Our streamlined wizard for efficient micro-entity accounts production makes it easy to get it right first time.

 A previous version of this article was originally published on 2 October 2018.
-It was completely revised and updated in June 2022 for accuracy and comprehensiveness.
+It was thoroughly revised and updated in June 2022.